By 300 Sandwiches

 2 to 3 tablespoons olive oil

-Season fish with cumin, black pepper, and seasoned salt (I’ll be honest: I used what I found in the cupboard at the house.
-If it’s good mahi mahi, you won’t need a lot of seasoning, maybe black pepper and a dash of cayenne).
-Brush olive oil on the top and bottom of fish.
-Grill for about 4 minutes each side, flipping once, until cooked through (as in opaque, not translucent, throughout).
-Remove from grill.
+Season the fish with cumin, black pepper, and seasoned salt.
+(I’ll be honest: I used what I found in the cupboard at the house.
+If it’s good mahimahi, you won’t need a lot of seasoning.)
+Brush olive oil on both sides of the fish.
+Grill about 4 minutes on each side, flipping once, until cooked through (the fish will be opaque, not translucent, throughout).
+Remove from the grill.

-In a small bowl, toss tomato, mango, cilantro, black pepper and some lime juice until combined.
+In a small bowl, toss together the mango, lime juice, tomato, cilantro, salt, and black pepper until thoroughly combined.

-Slice buns in half, and layer on mango tomato salsa, mahi mahi, lettuce, relish and a sparse amount of Bajan red pepper sauce—it’s spicy, so use with caution.
-Close bun.
+Slice the buns in half (but not all the way through) and stack with the mango salsa, mahimahi, lettuce, and relish if using, and a sprin¬kle of Bajan hot pepper sauce—it’s spicy, so use caution.
+Close the buns.
 Serve with rum or a side of fries.
+Makes 4 sandwiches.